 Little Haunts encourages everyone to wear their costumes.
 We came straight from soccer games, so we were dressed as a tired soccer family, but we were still allowed to participate even though we weren’t very festive.
 When we arrived, they handed us a bag to collect candy, but you can also bring your own trick or treat bag.
-As you move through the village, you can trick or treat the homes that are open.
+As you move through the village, you can trick or treat the old pioneer homes that are open.
 Our boys were so excited for Halloween candy!

 Our boys’ favorite activity was the candy cannon.
 They launch taffy through the air, and then there is chaos as everyone picks up handfuls of candy.
 They only launch the candy twice a day, so make sure to pick up a schedule of events when you purchase tickets.
 There was a costume parade that anyone can participate in, as well as a costume contest.
 Once the parade ended, everyone lined the street for the candy cannon.